-Beto O’Rourke Is Running for President
+Beto O'Rourke is running for president

-First things first you should get the pronunciation right.
+First things first: You should get the pronunciation right.
 It’s pronounced BEH-toe.
 Not Bay-toe.
 Or Bee-toe.
 Beto, as in “let go.”

-Okay great, now I’ll use it in a sentence: Beto O’Rourke, the former Democratic congressman from Texas who nearly unseated Republican Sen. Ted Cruz in 2018, announced Thursday morning he would seek the Democratic nomination for the president.
+OK great.
+Now I’ll use it in a sentence: Beto O’Rourke, the former Democratic congressman from Texas who nearly unseated Republican Sen. Ted Cruz in 2018, announced Thursday morning he would seek the Democratic nomination for the president.

 I am running to serve you as the next president.
 The challenges we face are the greatest in living memory.
 No one person can meet them on their own.
 Only this country can do that, and only if we build a movement that includes all of us.
 Say you're in: https://t.co/EKLdkVET2u pic.twitter.com/lainXyvG2n